IDA-HumanCapital/fife/docs/user_guide.md

 CATEGORICAL_SUFFIXES; default: `[]` (empty list); type: List of strings
 	Optional list of suffixes denoting that columns ending with such a suffix should be treated as categorical.
 Useful for flagging categorical columns that have a numeric data type and more than MAX_NUM_CAT unique values.
 Column names with a categorical suffix and a numeric suffix will be identified as categorical.
 DATETIME_AS_DATE; default: `true`; type: Boolean
 	How datetime features will be represented.
-If True, datetime features will be converted to integers in YYYYMMDD format.
+If True, datetime features will be converted to integers in YYYYMMDD format for gradient-boosted trees modeler and days since first period for neural network modeler.
 Otherwise, datetime features will be converted to nanoseconds.
 MAX_NULL_SHARE; default: 0.999; type: Decimal
 	The maximum share of observations that may have a null value for a feature to be kept for training.
 Larger values may increase run time, risk of memory error, and/or model performance
 MAX_UNIQUE_NUMERIC_CATS; default: 1024; type: Integer